CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_web_with_python.md

 #### When to use AJAX?
 Bring examples of its usage.
 AJAX stands for Asynchronous Javascript and XML.
 The most valuable feaute of AJAX is allow to refresh, update datathe webpage without reloading.
 #### What is DOM and how to manipulate it from Javascript?
-It stands for Document Object Model.
+It stands for Document Object Model.When a web page is loaded, the browser creates a Document Object Model of the page.
 With DOM, Js can access and change all the elements of the HTML content.
 Each branch is a node and these nodes contain objects.
 For example you can access and manipulate html element : document.getElementById("demo").innerHTML = "Hello World!";
 #### What are events and how/why to use them in Javascript?
 HTML events are the 'things' that happen HTML elements.
 When JS is used HTML pages, JS can react on these events.
-User interacton e.g.: click, hover, keydown, etc. You can attach eventlisteners where you want to wair, and you can make a function on is
+User interacton e.g.: click, hover, keydown, etc. You can attach eventlisteners where you want to wair, and you can make a function on it
 #### What is event bubbling/capturing?
 How would you use it?
 Event bubbling is when an aevent happens on an element, it first runs the handlers on it, then on its parent, then all the way up on the other ancestors.Use: <form onclick="alert('form')">FORM
                         <div onclick="alert('div')">DIV
-                            <p onclick="alert('p')">P</p>
+                            <p onclick="alert('p')">P<p>
                         </div>
                     </form>